cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 ### MindMeld Skills

 `MindMeld Skills` perform NLP analysis on the requests.
-These skills are a good template for cases where the queries will have a lot of variation and contain a lot of information in the requests.
+These skills are a good template for cases where the queries will have a lot of variation and contain a lot of information.

 Let's take the case of a skill for ordering food.
 Queries for a skill like this might look like the following: